hoanganhduc/hoanganhduc.github.io/_posts/2026-06-13-coding-system-rebuild.md

 - *Example — Sage-assisted graph figure.* For a graph beyond the built-in layouts — a specific construction, a computed layout, or a transformation before drawing — tikz-draw switches to a **Sage-assisted graph mode** (`graph_mode: auto | local | sage`): **SageMath** computes the graph's semantics and coordinates, while tikz-draw keeps ownership of render, compile, and review.
 So the *same* Sage that **checks** a construction (e.g. a `reconfiguration_check.sage` run) can also produce the **picture** of it that goes into the manuscript.
 - The `verify-semantic` pass then confirms the rendered figure actually encodes the intended nodes and edges, and the figure can go through the same independent **review** discipline as the prose — connecting the compute, draw, and review skills end to end.

+## Heavy compute, offloaded (Modal)

+Some research steps are easy to parallelise but too heavy for a single box — enumerating all graphs up to some order to hunt for a counterexample, sweeping a parameter grid, or re-running a SageMath check over thousands of cases.
+The [`/research-compute`](https://github.com/hoanganhduc/ai-agents-skills/tree/main/canonical/skills/modal-research-compute) skill routes those jobs to [**Modal**](https://modal.com/) through a small local broker, picking **remote CPU, high-memory CPU, or GPU** to fit the job: the agent packages the work, Modal spins up containers on demand, fans the work out, and streams results back.
+A search that would run for hours on the local box finishes in minutes across many workers, and you pay only for the seconds they actually run.

+- *Example.* "Is there a counterexample to this bound among all graphs on at most *n* vertices?"
+The agent wraps the same Sage/Python check it would otherwise run once in the local sandbox, `.map()`s it over the generated instances on **remote CPU** (enumeration and counterexample search default to CPU, not GPU), and returns the first counterexample — or a clean "none up to *n*."
+Batch OCR, embeddings, or other tensor work instead routes to a **GPU** automatically.
+- *What's on tap.* Modal is serverless and pay-per-use, with (at the time of writing) a monthly slice of **free credits** that comfortably covers occasional searches.
+Per job you can request, roughly, **tens of CPU cores and hundreds of GB of RAM**, **GPUs from a T4/L4/A10G up to A100s and H100s**, and **thousands of short-lived containers in parallel** — so one skill covers both a quick brute-force sweep and an occasional GPU run, without keeping any of that hardware around.

 # Trying it (limited) in a GitHub Codespace

 You can run a **live, interactive replica** in a [GitHub Codespace](https://github.com/hoanganhduc/coding-system-rebuild) without any of my secrets.
 Open the repo, **Code → Codespaces → Create**, and the container builds itself: it installs the software stack, renders all the configuration, and runs the health checks.